Pkadon/Akatsuki-Towa/README.md

 11,"{Oh, no!}"                      |do not use - crashes Ren'Py
 ```

-## Translation File Generation (*experimental*)
+## Translation File Generation
-You can now use `5_generate_TL_file.py`, found in the `generate_scripts` folder to create a new translatable text file. (either .csv or .json)
+You can now use `5_generate_TL_file.py`, found in the `generate_scripts` folder to create new translatable text files. (either .csv or .json)
 This script will pull out all strings used in Akatsuki Towa's menus and cutscenes, keeping them in order, while adding a note about where it will be used, and whether it is a duplicate usage or not.
 Translate text by editing the "_text" field.
-You can either remove the "jptext" field when you're done, or leave it where it is.
+You can either remove the "jptext" field when you're done, or leave it as it is.

-(For now, you will still need to separately translate the extra strings in `CONFIG.rpy`.
+(For now, you will still need to translate the extra strings in `CONFIG.rpy` separately.
 For these instances, a note will be made in the generated translation file.)

 (Please also note that the speaker is included as supplementary information only.
 Each speaker's name only needs to be translated once, inside your `avg_role.json` file.)